24-Year-Old Running Back – Free Agent

 Trent Richardson Contract Information:

-Signed with the Raiders in March of 2015.
+Released by the Raiders in August of 2015.

 To instantly reveal our fantasy analysis of every player – including Trent Richardson – simply subscribe now.

 |Rushing||Rush Distance||Big Rush Games||Receiving||Kick Ret||Punt Ret||Fumbles|

 |2015 Proj||23||Subscribe now to see our 2013 projections for Trent Richardson|

 Age is determined on September 1st of each season.

 |Fantasy Points Per Game||Rushing Stats||Red Zone Runs||Receiving Stats||Red Zone Targets|

 |2015 Proj||23||Subscribe now to see our 2015 projections for Trent Richardson|